 - Honour and loyalty between people don’t exist and aren’t expected to.

-- Everyone fights against any restrictions on their freedom.
+- Everyone works against any restrictions on their freedom.

 - The strongest can gain power over the weak.